alkreb/wolf-pack-tracker-au24/docs/tutorials/update-pack-tutorial.md

 ## Step 1: Set up your environment and start the service

-Review the [getting started page](../getting-started.md) to get your system set up and the start the service.
+Review the [getting started page](../getting-started.md) to get your system set up and start the service.

 ## Step 2: Retrieve the packs